HunorMarton/svg-tutorial/src/content/svg/ribbon.md

 ---
+day: 15
-title: "Day 15: How to Draw a Ribbon with SVG"
+title: How to Draw a Ribbon with SVG
 component: Ribbon
 description: In this example we draw a Ribbon with SVG and practice quadratic and cubic bézier curves.
-image: ribbon
+id: ribbon
 previous:
   title: Arc
   link: arc